 Perhaps one of the most affordable options, you might be surprised about how pretty you can make a step ladder!
 Check out this tutorial from Funky Junk Interiors.

 When you start paying attention to all of the toxins in your home, personal care products, consumer goods, and environment, it can quickly become pretty stressful!
-Try to remember that it’s not always about doing things perfectly; but rather focusing on what you can control by reducing exposure to toxins when possible.
-Also, keep in mind that chronic stress can cause or contribute to long-term health conditions as well.
+Try to remember that it’s not always about doing things perfectly, but rather focusing on what you can control by reducing exposure to toxins when possible.

 Even though there may not be any “perfect” solution to non-toxic Christmas trees, try not to become too overwhelmed, and just do the best you can.
-We hope that this holiday season can be one of gratitude, rest, good food, and quality time with loved ones.
-When it comes to choosing a Christmas tree, just make the best decision you can for you, and then relax and enjoy the season. 🙂
+I hope that this holiday season can be one of gratitude, rest, good food, and quality time with loved ones.
+When it comes to choosing a Christmas tree, just make the best decision you can for yourself and your family, and then relax and enjoy the season. 🎄